 At strategic points throughout the admissions cycle, update schools with information about what you have been doing since completing your application.
 You can use this as an opportunity to reiterate your interest in their program.

 Of course, this is all just scratching the surface of the application process.
-Our free 50-page dental school admissions guide goes into intricate detail for each of these points and more.
-Download the PDF now to learn how to become the strongest applicant you can be.
+Our free dental school admissions guide, “How to Get Into Dental School” goes into intricate detail for each of these points and more.
+View this online or download the PDF now to learn how to become the strongest applicant you can be.